 - Pictured at the top of the page is Dracula from Castlevania: Symphony of the Night.
 Never let it be said that the ultimate evil isn't civilized and cultured.

 - Nor can one say it about the good in Symphony.
-Alucard is every bit a snappy dresser as his old man.
+Alucard is every bit as snappy a dresser as his old man.

 - Hitman: Agent 47 is rarely seen without his all-black suit with matching leather gloves and distinctive blood-red tie.
 A number of other rival assassins and targets are seen wearing expensive suits as well.